nordic-institute/X-Road/doc/Protocols/pr-mrest_x-road_service_metadata_protocol_for_rest.md

 ## 4 Retrieving List of Services

-X-Road provides two methods for getting the list of services offered by an X-Road client:
+X-Road provides two methods for getting the list of services and service endpoints offered by an X-Road client:

-* `listMethods` lists all REST services offered by a service provider.
+* `listMethods` lists all REST services and service endpoints offered by a service provider.

-* `allowedMethods` lists all REST services offered by a service provider that the caller has permission to invoke.
+* `allowedMethods` lists all REST services and service endpoints offered by a service provider that the caller has permission to invoke.

 Both methods are invoked as regular X-Road REST services (see specification \[[PR-REST](#Ref_PR-REST)\] for details on the X-Road REST protocol).